PowerBiDevCamp/App-Owns-Data-Starter-Kit/Docs/test.md

 advantages, it also introduces a new problem that makes things more complicated than developing with User-Owns-Data embedding.

-So, what\'s the problem?
-If Power BI doesn't know anything about your users, Power BI cannot really provide any assistance when it comes to authorization and determining which users should have access to what content.
-This isn\'t a problem in a simplistic scenario where you intend to give every user the same level of access to the exact same content.
+So, what's the problem?
+If Power BI doesn’t know anything about your users, Power BI cannot really provide any assistance when it comes to authorization and determining which users should have access to what content.
+This isn't a problem in a simplistic scenario where you intend to give every user the same level of access to the exact same content.
-However, it\'s far more common that your application requirements will define authorization policies to determine which users have access to which customer tenants.
-Furthermore, if you\'re planning to take advantage of the Power BI embedding support for report authoring, you\'ll also need to implement an authorization scheme that allows an administrator to assign permissions to users with a granularity of view permissions, edit permissions and content create permissions.
+However, it's far more common that your application requirements will define authorization policies to determine which users have access to which customer tenants.
+Furthermore, if you're planning to take advantage of the Power BI embedding support for report authoring, you'll also need to implement an authorization scheme that allows an administrator to assign permissions to users with a granularity of view permissions, edit permissions and content create permissions.

-Now let\'s make three key observations about developing with App-Owns-Data embedding.
-First, you have the **flexibility** to design the authorization scheme for your application any way you\'d like.
+Now let's make three key observations about developing with App-Owns-Data embedding.
+First, you have the **flexibility** to design the authorization scheme for your application any way you'd like.
 Second, you have the ***responsibility*** to design and implement this authorization scheme from the ground up.
-Third, it\'s much easier to prototype and develop an authorization scheme if your application design includes a ***custom database*** to track whatever data and metadata you need to implement the authorization policies and policy enforcement you
+Third, it's much easier to prototype and develop an authorization scheme if your application design includes a ***custom database*** to track whatever data and metadata you need to implement the authorization policies and policy enforcement you